 Communication is the key to success.
 To maximize the value of Brella, make sure you have a comms plan set well in advance.
 Brella is all about pre-event engagement and here's how you succeed.

 Are you ready to invite your attendees and other relevant stakeholders to Brella?
 Great!
-Before you do, there are a few things to go over to make sure your launch is a success.
+Before you do, there are a few things to go over to ensure your launch is a success.

 An essential part of a great launch is a solid communications plan.
 Your attendees need to know about the great networking opportunity you're providing them, and they need to hear it early and often.